UCR

 • Understanding the molecular and physiological basis of odor reception in mosquitoes and other pest insects.

-• Understanding the genetic and molecular relationships between transposons and their insect hosts.
+• Understanding the genetic and molecular relationships between transposons and their hosts.

 • Developing and implementing superior Bt-based insecticides for mosquito control.